jordw22/modflow_epa/README.md

 FloPy requires **Python** 2.7 or **Python** 3.3 (or higher)

-How to create your own notebooks:
+### **How to create your own notebooks:**

 1. Download **Anaconda**
 	* comes with **Jupyter Notebook** already installed
 	* link to download Anaconda: (https://www.continuum.io/DOWNLOADS)
 	* follow the instructions on the website and download Anaconda according to which operating system you have (Windows, OS X, Linus)
+4. Create folders to hold documents/code
+	* make sure the folders have a good structure and have a clean/simple path (you can copy my folder formatting exactly or as a reference for your own)
+	* get used to making folders this way as it is a good habit to get into and will benefit yourself and others
-2. Install Flopy
+2. Install Flopy from USGS: (https://water.usgs.gov/ogw/flopy/#downloads)
-	* link to usgs
-3. Download Modflow from USGS: (https://water.usgs.gov/ogw/modflow/MODFLOW.html)
+3. Download Modflow from USGS: (https://water.usgs.gov/ogw/modflow/MODFLOW.html#downloads)
 3. Opening a notebook
 	* open Anaconda
 	* in Anaconda type: jupyter notebook
 	* will take you to the website
-3. Create a profile online with jupyter notebook
+3. _Optional_: Create a profile online with jupyter notebook
-4. Create folders to hold documents/code
-	* make sure the folders have a good structure and have a clean/simple path (you can copy my folder formatting exactly or as a reference for your own)
-	* get used to making folders this way as it is a good habit to get into and will benefit yourself and others

-How to run my modflow_epa notebooks:
+### **How to run my modflow_epa notebooks:**

 1. In top right corner click the green [Clone or download] button
 2. Select [Download ZIP]
 3. Create a folder for these files and place the ZIP file in it
 4. Unzip the files
-3. Unzip the modflow executable [mf2005.exe] in a seperate folder. * **It must be in a folder on the same level as notebook or it will not run!* **
+3. Place the modflow executable [mf2005.exe] into a seperate folder before unziping it. **It must be in a folder on the same level as notebook or it will not run!**

 Getting Started
 -----------------------------------------------